Lina Khan: Open Markets Institute and Columbia Law School

-After graduating from law school, Khan worked as legal director at the Open Markets Institute.
+After graduating from law school, Khan worked as legal director at the Open Markets Institute (OMI).
 The institute split from New America after Khan and her team criticized Google's market power, prompting pressure from Google, a funder of New America.
 During her time at OMI, Khan met with Senator Elizabeth Warren to discuss anti-monopolistic policy ideas.

 Initially planning to clerk for Judge Stephen Reinhardt on the Ninth Circuit Court of Appeals, Khan joined Columbia Law School as an academic fellow, where she pursued research and scholarship on antitrust law and competition policy, especially relating to digital platforms.
-She published The Separation of Platforms and Commerce in the Columbia Law Review, making the case for structural separations that prohibit dominant intermediaries from entering lines of business that place them in direct competition with the businesses dependent on their networks.
+She published "The Separation of Platforms and Commerce" in the Columbia Law Review, making the case for structural separations that prohibit dominant intermediaries from entering lines of business that place them in direct competition with the businesses dependent on their networks.
 In July 2020, Khan joined the school's faculty as an associate professor of law.

 Khan has described herself as belonging to the New Brandeis movement, a political movement that seeks a revival in antitrust enforcement.